 but I have heard that there are

-solutions to make it work.
+and hardware solutions to make it work.

 The Ahanix case comes with its own rear-facing fan that is virtually silent.
 The combination of all of the quiet components listed below yields a machine that is as quiet as a church mouse!
 This is important to me since the machine is in my living room.